 Join best-selling, independent author A.J.
 Cosmo as he breaks down the steps to write, illustrate, market, print, and sell your independently published children’s book.

 This workshop will encompass two days of detailed instruction and includes hands on demonstrations.
 Participants are encouraged to have a completed draft of a picture book manuscript and bring a laptop or tablet device, along with a notebook, to the presentations.

-A box lunch will be provided both days.
 Space is extremely limited!

 What you will learn: